-Fourth Annual William F. Brace Lecture with Kirk Johnson
+Fourth Annual Brace Lecture with Dr. Kirk Johnson

 About the Speaker

 Dr. Kirk Johnson is the Sant Director of the Smithsonian National Museum of Natural History.
-He oversees more than 460 employees and a collection of more than 145 million objects—the largest natural history collection in the world.
-The Museum hosts more than 7 million visitors annually and, last year, its scientists published over 730 scientific research papers and described 517 new species.
+He oversees more than 440 employees and a collection of more than 145 million objects—the largest natural history collection in the world.
+The Museum hosts more than 7 million visitors annually and, in 2017, its scientists published over 760 scientific research papers and described more than 300 new species.

-Johnson is a paleontologist who has led expeditions in 11 countries and 19 states that resulted in the discovery of more than 1,400 fossil sites.
-His research focuses on fossil plants and the extinction of the dinosaurs.
-He is known for his scientific books and articles, popular books, museum exhibits, presentations, and collaborations with artists.
-In 2010-11, he led the Snowmastodon Project, the excavation of an amazing ice age site near Snowmass Village, Colorado.
-This dig recovered more than 5,400 bones of mammoths, mastodons and other ice age animals and was featured in the NOVA documentary, Ice Age Death Trap, and in Johnson’s book, Digging Snowmastodon, Discovering an Ice Age World in the Colorado Rockies.
-Johnson received a 2016 Kavli Science Journalism Award for his role as host of the three-part NOVA series Making North America, which aired on PBS networks in November 2015.
-His newest book, Ancient Wyoming, explores the prehistory and geology of the Bighorn Basin.
+As a paleontologist who has led expeditions that have resulted in the discovery of more than 1,400 fossil sites, his research focuses on fossil plants and the extinction of the dinosaurs.
+He is known for his scientific articles, popular books, museum exhibitions, documentaries, and collaborations with artists.
+In 2010-11, he led the excavation of an ice age site near Snowmass Village, Colorado, that recovered more than 5,400 bones of mammoths, mastodons and other ice age animals.
+This dig was featured in the NOVA documentary, Ice Age Death Trap, and in Johnson’s book, Digging Snowmastodon, Discovering an Ice Age World in the Colorado Rockies.
+His recent documentaries include the three-part NOVA series Making North America, which aired on PBS networks in November 2015, and The Great Yellowstone Thaw which premiered on PBS in June 2017.
+His latest book, Ancient Wyoming, explores the prehistory and geology of the Bighorn Basin.

 About the Series